veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 Data sets can be saved and shared as:
 * Data live streams (dynamic) dynamic - When there is a change in a data set, it gets automatically updated.
 * Snapshots - When you download a data set, you get a snapshot of the data.
 That is, the downloaded data set contains the state of the data from the time when it was downloaded.

+In Data catalogue > Created data sets, you see the following types of data sets:
+* **Created** - Data sets created in your workspace.
+* **Shared** - Data sets shared with you or your workspace.
+You cannot modify them (but you can create and modify a copy), and the original sharer has decided if you can share this data set with others.
+* **Uploaded** - Data sets that were uploaded from CSV files.

+You can check the data set type in the **Type** column.

 ### Tags for data sets